-- 1. Place the power supply in the chassis and slide outward to secure it. - 2.
-Tighten the screws securing the power supply to the back of the computer. - 3.
-Insert the spacer. - 4.
+- 1. Place the power supply in the chassis and slide towards the back of the system to secure it. - 2.
+Use a Phillips screwdriver to tighten the screws securing the power supply to the back of the computer. - 3.
+Connect the 4-pin power cable to the system board. - 4.
 Connect the 24-pin power cable to the system board. - 5.
-Thread the 4-pin power cable into the restraint and chassis clips. - 6.
-Connect the power cable to the system board. - 7.
-Install the: - a) drive cage - b) front bezel - c) cover - 8.
+Thread the power cables into the chassis clips. - 6.
+Connect the power cables to the hard drive(s) and optical drive(s). - 7.
+Install the cover. - 8.
 Follow the procedures in After Working Inside Your Computer.